carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.LightManager<a name="carla.LightManager"></a>
 This class handles the lights in the scene.
 Its main use is to get and set the state of groups or lists of lights in one call.
-An instance of this class can be retrieved by the [carla.World.get_light_manager](#carla.World.get_light_manager)().
+An instance of this class can be retrieved by the [carla.World.get_lightmanager](#carla.World.get_lightmanager)().

 __Note.__ So far, though there is a `vehicle` group, vehicle lights are not available as [carla.Light](#carla.Light) objects.
 These have to be managed using [carla.Vehicle](#carla.Vehicle) and [carla.VehicleLightState](#carla.VehicleLightState).